Danyal-Rana/Weather-App/README.md

 ---

 ## Contact
-For questions or feedback, feel free to contact [M.D.
-Rana](https://mdrana.com).
+For questions or feedback, feel free to contact [Danyal Rana](https://mdrana.com).
 ```

----

-### Notes:
-- Be sure to replace `https://github.com/your-username/weather-dashboard.git` with the actual URL of your GitHub repository.
-- Update `YOUR_API_KEY` in `src/js/api.js` with your OpenWeather API key before running the project.

-This README provides a detailed overview of the project structure, setup, and usage.
-Let me know if you need additional sections or modifications!